 General Site Access

-Consistent with short line railroad company policy, ICS or unified command structure, it is requested that the local Police Department coordinate and provide law enforcement oversite, for site access control and site security.
+Consistent with short line railroad company policy, ICS or unified command structure, it is requested that the local police department coordinate and provide law enforcement oversite, for site access control and site security.

 Work Zones

-Work areas and exclusion zones relating to chemical hazards will initially be established by a joint agreement of railroad and emergency response Supervisory personnel.
-These areas will be communicated to personnel on-site by standard Job Briefings and/or by radio communications.
+Work areas and exclusion zones relating to chemical hazards will initially be established by a joint agreement of railroad and emergency response supervisory personnel.
+These areas will be communicated to personnel on-site by standard job briefings and/or by radio communications.
 These areas may be modified and identified upon the arrival of skilled personnel (e.g. hazardous materials contractors).
 Any zones so established are identified on the Site Map included in this plan.

 Standard Operating Procedures

-Standard railroad operating practices utilized at this site are identified in Section E. of this plan.
+Standard railroad operating practices utilized at this site are identified in Section E of this plan.

 Medical Assistance

-The location of medical assistance at this job site is described in Section B. of this plan.
-The Railroad will have the appropriate level of care available on the site as warranted by site hazard and work function.
+The location of medical assistance at this job site is described in Section B of this plan.
+The railroad will have the appropriate level of care available on the site as warranted by site hazard and work function.

 Site Map